 Year 2 or 3

-The final requirement to complete your master's is known as a Culminating Experience, which in our department takes the form of either a thesis, creative project with a thesis, or a comprehensive exam.
+The final requirement to complete your master's is known as a Culminating Experience, which in our department takes the form of either a thesis or a comprehensive exam.
 A description of each is below.

 1. Thesis Project.
 A thesis is an original scholarly contribution to the field of Chicana and Chicano studies.
 Students that choose to complete a thesis must enroll in CHS 698.
 A thesis must: